OpenZeppelin/openzeppelin-foundry-upgrades/DEFENDER.md

 The above example calls the `Upgrades.deployUUPSProxy` function with the `defender.useDefenderDeploy` option to deploy both the implementation contract and a UUPS proxy to the connected network using Defender.
 The function waits for the deployments to complete, which may take a few minutes per contract, then returns with the deployed proxy address.
 While the function is waiting, you can monitor your deployment status in OpenZeppelin Defender's [Deploy module](https://defender.openzeppelin.com/v2/#/deploy).

+> **Note:**
+> If using an EOA or Safe to deploy, you must submit the pending deployments in Defender while the script is running.
+The script waits for each deployment to complete before it continues.

 ### Non-Upgradeable Contracts

 If you are deploying non-upgradeable contracts, import the `Defender` library from [Defender.sol](src/Defender.sol) and use its functions to deploy contracts through OpenZeppelin Defender.